svenbolte/foldergallery/readme.txt

 == Changelog ==

+= 9.7.6.22 =
+advent calendar: shortcode attribute debug=1 added to show calendar in other months than dec shortcode-attr folder="wp-content/plugins/foldergallery/images"  finds all JPG PNG images in the folder and chooses a random background image to display

 = 9.7.6.21 =
 labels on advent calendar doors get theme accent color (penguin mod) else set to red